qriosa/SParry/tutorials.md

 #### Parameters

-- para, the parameter class passed between functions. class parameter.
-The type is fixed.
+- para, the parameter class passed between functions. `class Parameter`.para, the parameter class passed between functions. `class Parameter`.
+Please refer to [class Parameter](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-parameter) for details.The type is fixed.The type is fixed.
 - outType, the type of output you want to convert. str.
 Can be of the following types:
   1. matrix, represents the adjacency matrix.
   2. CSR, stands for compressed adjacency matrix.